Phils' Harper vows to play this year, but no date for return

 AP Sports Writer

-PHILADELPHIA (AP) — Phillies slugger Bryce Harper says “I will be back at some point” to play this season but won’t put a timetable on when he can return from his broken left thumb.
+Harper declined to put a timetable on when he could he return to the lineup as the feared designated hitter in the middle of the order that led the team on a summer surge and put Philadelphia in the thick of a real pennant race.

+“I don’t want to give anybody a timetable because I don’t know,” Harper said.
+“If I knew a specific date that I’d be back, I’d tell you.
+I just don’t think it’s fair to anybody.
+I’ll be back when I’m ready to go.”

 Harper was injured last month when he was hit by a 97 mph pitch from San Diego Padres left-hander Blake Snell.
-The 2021 NL MVP had three pins put in his thumb during surgery that will be there for three weeks.
-He is in a cast and unable to throw.
+Harper had pins inserted last week and will need them in the thumb for at least another three weeks.
+He is in a cast and unable to throw or do much of a workout.

+“I don’t want to hope or think about anything,” Harper said.
+“I just want to go day by day and be back when I can, whenever I feel healthy, whenever that is to help this team win.
+Granted, if we’re out of it, I’m going to come back and play no matter what, just so I know that I can go out there and play the game.
+I don’t want that to be my last day playing this year.
+No matter what the outcome, I’m going to come back and I’ll be playing.”

 Philadelphia is 4-3 in Harper’s absence and entered Tuesday only one game back of the final NL wild-card spot.